 Next on our list of popular flowers for weddings is of course the tulip!
 Tulips are highly associated with the Netherlands but are actually native to Persia.
 This popular type of wedding flower symbolises happy years and consuming love, making it an appropriate choice for a wedding.
 There is so much more variety than what you can imagine with a tulip.

 You can choose from fringed tulips, double tulips, Rembrandt tulips and so many more!
-They also come in a wide range of hues, so whether you prefer subtle pastels or vibrant reds, orange and purples, the tulip will be sure to have a shade you will fall in love with.
+They also come in a wide range of hues, so whether you prefer subtle pastels or vibrant reds, oranges and purples, the tulip will be sure to have a shade you will fall in love with.
 They are also suitable for almost any wedding arrangement such as bouquets, boutonnière and table centrepieces.

 Classically seen in shades of blue or white, hydrangeas can also be found in shades of pale pink and burgundy.
 These beautiful flowers scream femininity and elegance with their shape resembling a beating heart.
 Their voluminous blooms make them a popular choice and are moderately priced.

-Often used as a striking bouquet, some type of hydrangeas can actually change colour from pale pink to sky blue, depending on the acid level of the soil.
+Often used as a striking bouquet, some types of hydrangeas can actually change colour from pale pink to sky blue, depending on the acid level of the soil.
 Hydrangeas are for sure one of the most popular wedding flowers and are well known to be common in the industry.
-Your florist will be able to pair with shrub flowers to fill out the bouquet and make something truly breath-taking.
+Your florist will be able to pair with shrub flowers to fill out the bouquet and make something truly breathtaking.

 Gardenias are native to Southern Asia and Japan and represent elegance, grace and beauty.
-These common wedding flowers have no stem, so is a popular choice for wedding table centrepieces.
+These common wedding flowers have no stem, so are a popular choice for wedding table centrepieces.
 Simply fill up a glass bowl with water and have them floating in the middle of the table.